grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/streams/readablestreamdefaultreader/read.md

 A promise which fullfils or rejects with a value depending on the state of the stream:

-- If a chunk is avilable, the promise resolves with an object of the form: `{ done: false, value: chunkValue }`.
+- If a chunk is available, the promise resolves with an object of the form: `{ done: false, value: chunkValue }`.
 - If the stream is closed and no more data is available, the promise resolves with an object of the form: `{ done: true, value: undefined }`.
 - If the stream is errored, the promise rejects with the error that caused the stream to error.